JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 >"Some  Councils  offer  equivalent  exchange  whereby  a  leaseholder  swops his/her property for another of the same value.
 This has been considered but the properties being regenerated in this Borough tend to be at the lowest level of the value scale.
 There are unlikely to be similar equivalents that aren’t part of regeneration schemes so such an offer would be hollow." ([OSC Committee report 10/03/14](http://moderngov.southwark.gov.uk/documents/s44932/Officer%20Report%20-%20Comparison%20of%20Discretionary%20Assistance%20Given%20to%20Resident%20Leaseholders.pdf))

 @.
 Given that the Acquiring Authority acknowledges that the compensation payable is insufficient for leaseholders to remain in the area.
 It follows that the rehousing options on offer are critical in determining whether or not leaseholders' human rights have been sufficiently safeguarded.
-In particular those rehousing options on offer at the time the AAAP was adopted (i.e. the like-for-like swap option subseqently withdrawn) and against which its Equalities Impact Assessment was assessed.
+In particular those rehousing options against which the AAAP’s PSED was assessed (i.e. the like-for-like swap option) and which were subseqently withdrawn.

 ## Conclusion
 @.
 The Scheme underlying the Order fails to comply with the requirements of the AAAP and wider development plan.

 @.
-One of the key rehousing options and PSED mitigation measures that that the AAAP relied upon to satisfy its PSED requirement has been subsequently withdrawn.
+One of the key rehousing options (PSED mitigation measures) that that the AAAP relied upon to satisfy its PSED requirement has been withdrawn.

 @.
-The Scheme is not viable and therefore unlikely to be delivered in reasonable timeframe or in accordance with the requirements of the development plan.
+The Scheme is not viable and therefore unlikely to be delivered within a reasonable timeframe or in accordance with the requirements of the development plan.

 @.
 The Acquiring Authority concludes in paragraph 7.39 of its updated Statement of Case by claiming that the AAAP policies _"were supported by 82% of residents who attended the final exhibition of the plans"._

 @.
-The Objectors point out that the final exhibition of the plans (30/10/2008-02/11/2008) were attended by just 54 people, who were not necessarily all Aylesbury residents and only 46 of which completed a questionnaire.
+The Objectors point out that the final exhibition of the plans referred to (30/10/2008-02/11/2008) was attended by just 54 people, who were not necessarily all Aylesbury residents and only 46 of which completed a questionnaire.
 The 86% of 'residents' who supported the plans were thus from a sample of just 46 local residents.

 @.
 Given that the estate was home to 7,500 people and given that there is no information confirming how many of the 46 questionnaires were completed by Aylesbury residents.
-This claim cannot be used as reliable evidence that the majority of Aylesbury estate residents support the AAAP plans.
+This cannot be used as reliable evidence that the majority of Aylesbury estate residents supported the AAAP plans.
 The Objectors have shown how, in any event the Scheme as it is now proposed has made significant departures from the AAAP's plans.

 @.
 In summary, the Acquiring Authority's decision to pursue compulsory purchase powers instead of negotiating with the Objectors is oppressive.
 The remaining leaseholders have shown themselves to be reasonable and dignified people who have continued to engage constructively.
 Their demands are reasonable: the Acquiring Authority should either replace their homes in a like-for-like swap for another of its properties elsewhere in the borough as per the originally adopted policy, or pay the market value for homes as determined by the independent RICS valuers that they have instructed.